 Almost every band has that album: you know, the critically and/or commercially reviled dud in an otherwise passable-to-radical back catalog.
-Well, every Wednesday morning, a Decibel staffer or special guest will take to the Deciblog to bitch and moan at length as to why everybody's full of shit and said dud is, in fact, The Shit.
+Well, every now and then, a Decibel staffer or special guest will take to the site to bitch and moan at length as to why everybody’s full of shit and said dud is, in fact, The Shit.
 Today, J. Bennett goes between the white lines to give Cold Lake a posthumous glamour shot.

 Don’t act so surprised, Grasshopper.
 You knew this was coming eventually.
 Once Panko hauled out what we can only imagine to be his enormous ballbag in defense of St. Anger, you knew shit was gonna get ridiculous up in this piece.
 And nothing says ridiculous quite like Tom Warrior with blown-out hair, fingerless white gloves and frosted pink lip gloss, croaking about “the mirage of love” on a song—a Celtic Frost song—called “Dance Sleazy.”
 Did we mention the acid-wash Canadian tuxedo he’s rocking on the back cover?
 There’s a word for it, and that word is resplendent.